-interventions needed. adapted to reflect any new recommendations or interventions needed.
+recommendations or interventions needed. adapted to reflect any new recommendations or interventions needed.
 There could be times when there is not clarity to respond without a face to face evaluation.
-Foo cus Area: Home/ Select: Comments/Actions Needed: Coi mmunity Opportunities Concerns, Barriers, Successes The individual has unpaid community connections.
+Foo cus Area: Home/ Select: Comments/Actions Needed: Со mmunity Opportunities Concerns, Barriers, Successes The individual has unpaid community connections.
 If not, describe steps being taken to further develop community connections.
-Yes, [Control] do not have disabilities There could be times when there is not clarity to respond without a face to face evaluation.
-[Control] 47 of choice with non-paid Yes, There could be times when there is not clarity to respond without a face to face evaluation.
+Yes, [Control] The individual is receiving services in a setting where he/she has the opportunity to interact with people who do not have disabilities (other than paid staff).
+Yes There could be times when there is not clarity to respond without a face to face evaluation.
+[Control] The individual is being offered/provided documented opportunities to participate in activities of choice with non-paid community members.
+Yes, There could be times when there is not clarity to respond without a face to face evaluation.
 [Control]

-48 opportunity to participate in activities he/she enjoys in their home and community.
-Describe steps Yes, There could be times when there is not clarity to respond without a face to face evaluation.
-[Control] 49 and integrated settings Yes, There could be times when there is not clarity to respond without a face to face evaluation.
-[Control] 50 community activities of Yes, There could be times when there is not clarity to respond without a face to face evaluation.
+The individual has the opportunity to participate in activities he/she enjoys in their home and community.
+Describe steps being taken to increase opportunities to meet this objective and allow choices to be offered while in services.
+Yes, There could be times when there is not clarity to respond without a face to face evaluation.
+[Control] If desired, the individual is actively supported to seek and/or maintain employment in competitive and integrated settings and/or offered customized opportunities.
+If applicable, note how he/she is supported to do so.
+If no, indicate how the issue is being addressed.
+Yes, There could be times when there is not clarity to respond without a face to face evaluation.
+[Control] The individual has the necessary access to transportation for employment and community activities of his/her choice.
+Yes, There could be times when there is not clarity to respond without a face to face evaluation.
 [Control]

-Foo cus Area: Financial Select: Comments/Actions Needed: Concerns, Barriers, Successes 51 place that limit the individual's access to spend his/her money, as desired.
-Yes, (by verbal confirmation with the waiver participant, staff, family, or guardian, if applicable, or confirmation in Therap or other webbased applications/documentation, would be affirmative documentation.
-Otherwise, N/A. [Control] Foo cus Area: Satisfaction Select: Comments/Actions Needed: Concerns, Barriers, Successes Overall, the individual is satisfied with their life activities since the last review.
+Focus Area: Financial Comments/Actions Needed: Concerns, Barriers, Successes There are no barriers in place that limit the individual's access to spend his/her money, as desired.
+Yes, (by verbal confirmation with the waiver participant, staff, family, or guardian, if applicable, or confirmation in Therap or other web- based applications/documentation, would be affirmative documentation.
+Otherwise, N/A. [Control] Focus Area: Satisfaction Select: Comments/Actions Needed: Concerns, Barriers, Successes Overall, the individual is satisfied with their life activities since the last review.
 Yes, SC may need a face to face to confirm [Control] Overall, the individual is satisfied with their service providers since the last review.
 Yes, SC may need a face to face to confirm [Control] Overall, the individual is satisfied with the type of services received since the last review.
 Yes, SC may need a face to face to confirm [Control]

-5 5 Overall, the individual is Yes, [Control]
+55 Overall, the individual is Yes, [Control]

-Т satisfied with their family
+satisfied with their family

-Т relationships/natural
+relationships/natural

-ı supports since the last SC may need a face to face to
+supports since the last SC may need a face to face to

-Т review. confirm.
+review. confirm.